Widening participation

 Our widening participation recommendations for government

 1. Attainment raising support.
 The attainment gap remains the biggest barrier to young people from disadvantaged backgrounds progressing to university.
 We need targeted, well-evidenced attainment raising support, particularly at GCSE or equivalent, where we see the biggest gaps.
-Read more about what our charity partner, The Access Project, is doing to deliver on this.
+Read more about what our portfolio partner, The Access Project, is doing to deliver on this.

 2. Contextual admissions.
 The attainment gap does not reflect lower ability in young people from disadvantaged backgrounds, nor their potential.
 Contextual admissions reduce the entry requirements for students from underrepresented backgrounds to reflect this.
 Whilst we work to close the attainment gap, universities must use contextual admissions for free school meal eligible young people, and other key flags of disadvantage, so young people don’t lose out.

 3. Evidence-based widening participation interventions.
 The attainment gap may be the biggest barrier to progression to university, but it’s not the only one.
 We need to build the evidence base and determine what works to overcome additional barriers such as familiarity with the system and sense of belonging.
-We’ll continue funding charities, like IntoUniversity and their FOCUS programme, to discover and deliver this impactful work, but the government, the Office for Students and universities have a responsibility here too, and we’ll continue influencing them to meet it.
+We’ll continue funding organisations, like IntoUniversity and their FOCUS programme, to discover and deliver this impactful work, but the government, the Office for Students and universities have a responsibility here too, and we’ll continue influencing them to meet it.

 Find out more